 Contrary to popular belief, not all watches are suitable for all occasions.

-Some watches are best worn with formal outfits, while other should be reserved for casual looks.
+Some watches are best worn with formal outfits, while others should be reserved for casual looks.

 But there is one type of watch that is extremely versatile: the dive watch.

 You can even wear them with formal outfits like three piece suits (if James Bond did it, that’s good enough for us).

 But there is one problem with dive watches that men with small wrists have to look out for: the fact that they’re often too big and bulky.

 Dive watches are some of the coolest watches out there.
 They’re sporty, casual, rugged and durable.

 There’s one watch, in particular, that made divers so incredibly popular over the last few decades.